kevinolega/philippineislandliving/_posts/2018-01-06-fixed-gear.md

 I am afraid of fixed gear bikes.

+I'm worried about crashing.

+I'm also worried about it being exhausiting.

+Or hurting my knees.

 But the more I doubted myself.

 The more I wanted to try it.

-I didn't buy one because I'm already paying for my bike on installment.
+I didn't buy one immediately because I'm already paying for my bike on installment.

 So as soon as I had an opportunity, I bought a frame set and decided to assemble one.